top of page

 Referral letter

-A referral for mental health services should be in writing (signed and dated by the GP) and include:
+A referral for mental health services should be in writing (a signed and dated letter is acceptable) and include:

 GP Mental Health Treatment Plans